opencv/opencv/modules/core/doc/basic_structures.rst

     Mat A1 = A + Mat::eye(A.size(), A.type)*lambda;
     Mat C = A1.t()*A1; // compute (A + lambda*I)^t * (A + lamda*I)
-..

 .. index:: Mat::inv

-cv::Mat::inv
+Mat::inv
 ------------
-.. cfunction:: MatExpr Mat::inv(int method=DECOMP_LU) const
+.. c:function:: MatExpr Mat::inv(int method=DECOMP_LU) const

     Inverses the matrix